Tips for Qualifying for a Mortgage

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

 Before you even start thinking about qualifying for a mortgage with your financial institution, you need to decide how much debt you can afford.
-The best way to figure out how much house you can really afford is to base your decision on your monthly income.
-After all, you're going to pay your mortgage monthly, you pay your bills monthly, so it pays to know how much per month you can actually afford.
+The best way to figure out how much house you can afford is by basing your decision on your monthly income.
+After all, you're going to pay your mortgage monthly.
+Since you pay your bills monthly, it pays to know how much per month you can actually afford.

 How Much House Can You Really Afford?

 The traditional rule has been to spend roughly one-third of your monthly income on a mortgage payment.
-Some individuals and lenders will go as high as 45%, but more conservative institutions and individuals will want it to be more like 25% of your income.
+Some individuals and lenders will go as high as 45%, but more conservative institutions and individuals want it to be around 25% of your income.
+A loan officer will ask for your tax returns, bank statements, and paystubs.
+They’ll send these documents to their underwriting department for risk analysis.
+If your income is too low relative to the home price and amount you’re borrowing for a home purchase, they might deny your mortgage application.

-So if your monthly income is $3,000, you would be paying somewhere between $750 (25%) and 1350 (45%).
+Suppose your monthly income is $3,000, and you’d like to get a mortgage.
+Ideally, you would be paying somewhere between $750 (25%) and $1,350 (45%).
 Most financial institutions now have online mortgage and loan calculators.
-Visit your institution's website and see what it says before asking about qualifying for a mortgage.
+Use these resources to learn about their requirements before qualifying for a mortgage.
+Also, keep in mind that you may have to save money for additional expenses, including:

 When qualifying for a mortgage, the first thing the financial institution providing your loan will check is your credit score (FICO score).
-They check from the big three credit reporting agencies: Equifax, Experian and TransUnion.
-The higher your score, the more likely you are to get a loan and the lower your interest rates will be.
+They check from the big three credit bureaus: Equifax, Experian, and TransUnion.
+The higher your score, the more likely you are to get a loan, and the lower your interest rates will be.

-The primary factors behind your credit score are your outstanding debt, and your history of payments.
+The primary factors behind your credit score are your outstanding debt and your history of payments.
+For example, if you defaulted on your student loans, you may have an adverse mark on your credit history.
 If you have a large amount of outstanding debt and have a history of paying late, expect a lower credit score.
-Check your score and clear up any errors before you file for a loan, not after.
+Check your score and clear up any errors before you file for a loan—not after.

 Once you've established the kind of loan you'll need and gauged your personal financial landscape, your lender can provide you with a prequalification letter for a loan.
-This is a letter saying that, based on the information you've provided, it is likely that you will be approved for a loan of a certain amount.
+This is a letter saying that, based on the information you've provided, it’s likely that you will be approved for a loan of a certain amount.
 Note that this letter is not a guarantee.
-It is helpful in providing you with a specific loan amount that you can begin shopping around with.
+It helps provide you with a specific loan amount that you can use to begin shopping around.

-A preapproved loan is the next step beyond prequalification, as it is a guaranteed loan.
-It means that your lender has checked your credit, evaluated your financial situation and decided that you can be given a loan for a specific amount.
-Note, however, that although a preapproved loan means that you can get a loan, it's not an absolute guarantee that the loan will be granted.
-Most institutions require an appraisal of the property, a title report and a purchase contract before the preapproved loan will actually be completed.
+A pre-approved loan is the next step beyond prequalification.
+It’s a step closer to a guaranteed loan.
+It means that your lender has checked your credit, evaluated your financial situation, and decided that you can most likely take a loan for a specific amount.
+Note, however, that although a preapproved loan means you can get a loan, it's not an absolute guarantee that the loan will be granted.
+Most institutions require an appraisal of the property, a title report, and a purchase contract before the preapproved loan will actually be completed.

 A Real Estate Lawyer Can Help With Mortgage Questions